 I highly recommend stops at famous attractions such as the Golden Gate Bridge, Yosemite National Park, and Alcatraz Island.

-On Your Northern California Road trip make sure to also stop by the Reyes National Seashore, drive along the California coast, and check out some of our towering trees.
+On Your Northern California Road trip make sure to also explore Reyes National Seashore, drive along the California coast, and check out some of our towering Coastal Redwood trees.